Hospital now has Level IV designation for both NICU and Maternal Care

 The Maternal-Fetal Medicine Program physicians and staff work closely with high-risk patients during their pregnancy, labor and delivery, and postpartum recovery period.
 Critical care, surgical, and obstetric anesthesia teams are on site at all times to work with the obstetric care team, providing immediate access to the most comprehensive level of care in the region.

-University Health System is currently planning and designing a Women’s and Children’s Tower at University Hospital.
-Scheduled to open in 2022, the new tower will provide comprehensive and extended hospital care for women, children and premature or ill infants in a family-centered environment.
+University Health System is currently planning and designing a Women’s and Children’s Hospital at University Hospital.
+Scheduled to open in 2022, the new hospital will provide comprehensive and extended hospital care for women, children and premature or ill infants in a family-centered environment.